GraeA85/Graevehart/README.md

 ### **Manual Testing**

 To fully test my website, I used Google Chrome Developer Tools to ensure that the pages were responsive enough on all available screen sizes.
-Testing was performed on a variety of browsers (Microsoft Edge and Firefox) and devices (Microsoft Surface, Nothing Phone 1 and OnePlus Phone).
+Testing was performed on a variety of browsers (Microsoft Edge and Firefox) and devices (PC,Microsoft Surface, Nothing Phone 1, IPhone 12, Samsung S21 and OnePlus Phone).
+The following tests were carried out by several people using several devices, each asked to complete all tasks listed.

 <br/>